 We would never – beyond the insanity of totalitarian despotism and the Industrial Revolution – consider a child in such a narrow way.
 Yet we do for land and adults as mere numbers in a financial spreadsheet.

-There is also the potential for making Picassos and Mozarts in our land.
-You will not hear, see or smell them if you are not looking for them, if your mind is monocultural or, worse, mechanical in how it views the world.
+There is the same analogous potential for making Picassos and Mozarts in our landscapes.
+You will not hear, see or smell them if you are not looking for them, if your mind is monocultural – or worse, mechanical – in how it views the world.
 Perhaps, like realising the potential of a child, you first need love to see.
 You have to love the land.
 Perhaps we need to foster the artist in each of us in order to see and create.

 The opposite of the seeing eye of the artist is industrial thought – and that is our iron cage.

 It is the root of our inability to conceptualise and realise potential, because we see the land and its people as units of production within a factory emphasising volume over value and static sameness over dynamic diversity.

 And by so doing, by pursuing a narrow end through a narrow lens, we actually destroy rather than realise potential.
 We make less money, become reliant on more artificial inputs, are more vulnerable to every shock imaginable – a drought, a flood, a cost increase, a price decrease – and end up having to sell.
 One less family owned farm.

 There are at least five principles to realising the joint economic, social and environmental potential of land.